masa-finance/tee-worker/README.md

 ## Profiling

 The tee-worker supports profiling via `pprof`.
+In TEE/enclave mode, profiling comes with a warning as it may cause crashes due to restricted system calls in the secure environment. **Use profiling in TEE mode with caution** as it may cause instability or security vulnerabilities.

 There are two ways to enable profiling:

 * Set `ENABLE_PPROF` to `true`.
-* Send the `SIGUSR1` signal too the tee-worker.
+* Send the `SIGUSR1` signal to the tee-worker.
 This enables you to enable profiling without having to restart.

 There is currently no way to completely disable profiling short of restarting the tee-worker.
 However, you can send the `SIGUSR2` signal, which will disable the most resource-intensive probes (goroutine blocking, mutexes and CPU)